 Globally, tidal flats are experiencing significant declines in extent due to both natural and anthropogenic factors.
-Nicholas J. Murray et al. (2019a) using a satellite timeserie from 1984 to 2016 have shown that tidal flats have declined by approximately 16% over this period, representing a net loss of over 20,000 km² (Figure 1.2).
+Murray et al. (2019a) using a satellite time series have shown that tidal flats have declined by approximately 16% from 1984 to 2016, representing a net loss of over 20,000 km² (Figure 1.2).